ComPtr: Towards Diverse Bi-source Dense Prediction Tasks via A Simple yet General Complementary Transformer: Methodology

 \subsubsection{Aggregation-Diffusion Attention}

 In order to build a more effective dense interaction between the features from the two sources to promote the mining and dissemination of global complementary information, we introduce the transformer architecture.
 Although it has powerful information modeling and interaction capabilities, its global dense interaction form also causes a non-negligible quadratic computational complexity with respect to the length of the input sequence.
-Inspired by the K-means clustering algorithm, we introduce the proxy prototype as the mediator for global information propagation.
+Inspired by the K-means clustering algorithm, we introduce the proxy prototype as the mediator for global information propagation, and the computational logic for both is shown in Alg.~\ref{alg:kmeans} and Alg.~\ref{alg:ada}, respectively.
 And the straight-through dense interaction of the standard attention is decoupled and reconstructed into two different stages: the forward global aggregation and the backward information diffusion as depicted in Fig.~\ref{fig:attention}.

 In the \textbf{aggregation stage}, the attribute-specific key and value $K^{fw}, V^{fw} \in \mathbb{R}^{L \times D} (L = H \times W)$ are generated from two-stream source feature set $S=\{F^i\}^2_{i=1}, F^i \in \mathbb{R}^{L \times C}$ by the complementarity operation $\mathtt{CompOps}$.
 And $K$ learnable $D$-dimensional proxy prototype vectors $P = \{p_i\}_{i=1}^{K}$ are also transformed to the same channel dimension $D$ by a linear projection weight $W^{fw}_{Q}$.
 The above process can be formulated as: